anirbanm93/sw_dispersion_analysis/README.md

-be plotted and theoretical calculation of dispersion function and group velocity of the lowest order mode of the three classes of spin-waves namely Backward volume spin-waves (BVSWs), Forward volume spin-waves (FVSWs) and Surface spin-waves (SSW) are done with and without the exchange effcet.
+be plotted and theoretical calculation of dispersion function and group velocity of the lowest order mode of the three classes of spin-waves namely Backward volume spin-waves (BVSWs), Forward volume spin-waves (FVSWs) and Surface spin-waves (SSWs) are done with and without the exchange effcet.

 ## Units of the parameters
 | Parameters        | Units|